fenago/ml-scikit-keras-tensorflow/labs/lab_13.md

 model.fit(mnist_train, epochs=5)
 ```

-This was quite a technical chapter, and you may feel that it is a bit
+This was quite a technical lab, and you may feel that it is a bit
 far from the abstract beauty of neural networks, but the fact is Deep
 Learning often involves large amounts of data, and knowing how to load,
 parse, and preprocess it efficiently is a crucial skill to have.
 In the
-next chapter, we will look at convolutional neural networks, which are
+next lab, we will look at convolutional neural networks, which are
 among the most successful neural net architectures for image processing
 and many other applications.[]{#idm45728456338184}